Mezuzah

-In mainstream Rabbinic Judaism, a mezuzah must generally be placed in every doorway in the home, with some exceptions such as bathrooms (which are not a living space) and small closets.
+According to traditional Jewish law, a mezuzah must be placed on every post-and-lintel entrance to a residence, courtyard, or city.
+Since the time of Meir of Rothenburg (c.
+1215–1293), religious Jews have increasingly also placed mezuzot on the entrances to non-residential buildings such as synagogues and offices, and on each internal doorway of the home or building, with the exception of bathrooms (where the name of God is forbidden) and small closets.

-The klaf is prepared by a qualified scribe ("sofer stam) who has undergone training, both in studying the relevant religious laws, and in the more practical parts, i.e. carving the quill and practising writing.
-The verses are written in black indelible ink with a special quill pen made either from a feather or, now quite rare, a reed.
+The klaf is prepared by a qualified scribe ("sofer stam) who has undergone training, both in studying the relevant religious laws, and in the more practical parts—i.e., carving the quill and practising writing.
+The verses are written in indelible black ink with a special quill pen made either from a feather or, now quite rare, a reed.
 The klaf is then rolled up and placed inside the case.

 Etymology

 In the Bible, the word mezuzah only refers to the two 'doorposts' or 'doorjambs' of a door, the upright posts on either side of it which support the lintel, and appears in various contexts unrelated to any religious commandment or parchment.
 The word later acquired the modern meaning of piece of parchment in post-Biblical Hebrew due to the Deuteronomy commandment above requiring to write verses on doorposts.

 The word's origin is disputed: